|

 for help and sometimes just by his moaning in pain.
 This comes from

 during WWII.
-The ship wouldn't publish it's sailing patterns to
+The ship wouldn't publish it's sailing patterns to avoid

 possible attack from German submarines.
 During one of these trips